hanmei5191/Grubaugh2019_reanalysis_MinION/README.md

 ### The thrid folder [start_from_reads](https://github.com/hanmei5191/Grubaugh2019_reanalysis_MinION/tree/master/start_from_reads) starts from the raw MinION reads.

 The analysis is described in start_from_reads.ipynb.
+The variants called are almost same